 Once the stew is boiling, reduce the heat and simmer for about 30 to 40 minutes or until the beans are cooked.
 You can taste test one, or simply squeeze it between your fingers.
 If it's ready, it should be very tender.

 At this stage, if your sauce is too liquid continue simmering to reduce it.
 If too thick add more broth or water.
-Taste test for seasoning, add more salt, pepper, chili flakes or lemon if needed.
+Add preserved lemon or lemon juice.
+Taste test for seasoning, add more salt, pepper, chili flakes or lemon juice if needed.

 - You can use either dried white beans (that you have to soak overnight before using) fresh white beans or canned.
 I advise against using canned beans because they are already cooked and flavorless, but they work.

 - Adjust the cooking time, depending on the beans used.
 Dried and fresh white beans will take more time to cook than canned beans.

 - Leftovers can be kept in the fridge for up to 5 days.
 Reheat in a microwave or over a stovetop.
 If using the stovetop, add a splash of water to your pot to prevent sticking/ burning.

 - Leftovers can be kept in the freezer for up to a month.
 Place in a ziplock bag, flatten and freeze.
 When needed, place the frozen stew in a large pot, add a splash of water and gently heat it.